zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.0.2*
+*Zend Framework 2.0.3dev*

-This is the second maintenance release for the 2.0 series.
+This is the third maintenance release for the 2.0 series.

-21 Sep 2012
+XX YYY 2012

-### UPDATES IN 2.0.2
+### UPDATES IN 2.0.3

 Please see [CHANGELOG.md](CHANGELOG.md).